nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 Let me say it now: This is _not_ one of those "Go should have sum types" post.
 A lot has already been written on the topic and I don't want to get into the debate (although you'll probably guess where I stand).
 Let's just assume I want to _emulate_ something like sum types in Go, then:

 1. How do I do so without straying too far from what's idiomatic in the language?
-2. How do I encode and decode it to and from JSON with the structure we'll see below?
+2. How do I encode and decode it, to and from JSON, with the structure we'll see below?

-This is also not a criticism of Go.
-This was my first Go project, and I actually enjoyed working with the language.
-Having shied away from it for a while (notably because of lack of sum types), I finally gave it a try because it seemed a good fit for this project.
+This post is also *not* a criticism of Go.
+I came across this issue in my first Go project, and I actually enjoyed working with the language.
+Having shied away from Go for a while (notably because of lack of sum types), I finally gave it a try because it seemed a good fit for this project.
 The fast compile times, robust standard library, simplicity of the language, and great developer tooling all delivered on their promise.

 For the anecdote, the first time I ran `go build` was on the sample codebase from [Alex Edward's  "Let's Go Further" book](https://lets-go-further.alexedwards.net/) (excellent book by the way), and I had to run it again because it was so much faster than what I was used to (*cough* Haskell *cough*), I thought nothing had happened.

-So, I'm feeling very productive on this project.
-The feedback loop is amazing, I have a working proof of concept in just a couple of days, I'm coding away like there's no tomorrow, zero values and pointers do not scare me, just need to add this last thing and...
+Back to the historical context: I'm feeling very productive with Go on this particular project.
+The feedback loop is amazing, and I have a working proof-of-concept in just a couple of days.
+Code seems to just slip from my fingers, everything works on the first try, zero values and pointers do not scare me anymore, I just need to add this last thing and...
 Then it hits me:

 ``` text
 2024/12/07 12:16:53 http: panic serving [::1]:60984: